Charges filed against Michigan City mayor

 In a letter of resignation, Swistek wrote that he was directed by Meer to pull city officers out of the La Porte County Drug Task Force.

-Dion Campbell, a former school resource officer, was named the new police chief on Tuesday.
+Dion Campbell, a former school resource officer, was

 The judge assigned to Meer's case quickly recused himself because his wife is corporate council for the city.